nsnam/ns-3-dev-git/doc/manual/source/enable-modules.rst

     # Modules that depend on the listed modules will be enabled also.
     #
     # All modules can be enabled by emptying the list.
+    # To list modules, append the modules separated by space or semicolon; e.g.:
+    # set(ns3rc_enabled_modules core propagation)
     set(ns3rc_enabled_modules)

     # A list of the modules that will be disabled when ns-3 is run.